AdobeDocs/journeys.en/help/using/about/troubleshooting.md

 * Does your event payload contain an event id?
 * Did you hit the right URL?
 * Did you follow the Streaming Ingestion APIs payload structure, using the payload structure preview in the event configuration pane?
 See [this page](../event/previewing-the-payload.md).
-* Did you use the right key/value pairs in the header of your event?
+* Did you use the right key-value pairs in the header of your event?

     ```
     X-gw-ims-org-id - your ORGID